Turning live events into platforms for real impact

 lucia reches peressotti

-Her work is grounded in a territorial perspective, designing strategies and processes that support cultural projects, events, and organizations in moving from sustainability commitments to concrete, long-term action.
+Her work is grounded in a place-based perspective, designing strategies and processes that support cultural projects, events, and organizations in moving from sustainability commitments to concrete, long-term action.

 She approaches sustainability as a systemic challenge, working across actors, governance structures, and forms of collaboration.